Christchurch hit-and-run victim 'a kind, caring soul', says friend

 Another friend wrote, "such sad news, Deano Amies you didn't deserve that, no one does, wow shocked, RIP", and "RIP Deano Amies I'll treasure our memories can't believe this has happened, rest easy cuz x".

 Another wrote, "Another brother taken too soon, Love you my bro.
-May you forever rest in peace".
+May you forever rest in peace."

 Canterbury homeless advocates Street Wise also posted of Amies death, confirming he was one of their street community.